jaruizes/jaruizes.github.io/_drafts/Angular-Routing-II.md

 ...

 ```
+&nbsp;

-And we use the login service to check the credentials in _feature1.component.ts_:
+And we use the login service to check credentials in _feature1.component.ts_:

 ```typescript
 ...